hashicorp/nomad/website/source/docs/agent/config.html.md

     server nodes from the same datacenter if possible.
 Used only on server nodes.

 * `advertise`: Controls the advertise address for individual network services.
-Any values configured in this block take precedence over the default [bind_addr](#bind_addr).
+  This can be used to advertise a different address to the peers of a server node to support more complex network configurations such as NAT.
+This configuration is optional, and defaults to the bind address of the specific network service if it is not provided.
+This configuration is only appicable on server nodes.
 The value is a map of IP addresses and supports the following keys:
   <br>
   * `rpc`: The address to advertise for the RPC interface.
-Should be exposed only to other cluster members if possible.
-Used only on server nodes, but must be accessible from all agents.
+This address should be reachable by all of the agents in the cluster.
-  * `serf`: The address used advertise for the gossip layer.
-Both a TCP and UDP listener will be exposed on this address.
-Must be accessible from all server nodes.
-Used only on server nodes.
+  * `serf`: The address advertised for the gossip layer.
+This address must be reachable from all server nodes.
+It is not required that clients can reach this address.

 * `telemetry`: Used to control how the Nomad agent exposes telemetry data to external metrics collection servers.
 This is a key/value mapping and supports